Frequently Asked Questions for Lincoln County R-III Employees - Response to Coronavirus

 What if I don’t feel well?

 Employees should stay home if they do not feel well.
-If an employee is experiencing COVID19 symptoms and seeks a medical diagnosis, additional paid leave may be available pursuant to the Families First Coronavirus Response Act (FFCRA).
+If an employee is experiencing COVID19 symptoms and seeks a medical diagnosis, additional paid COVID-19 leave may be available.
 The employee should contact their supervisor immediately.
 The supervisor will relay the information to HR who will contact the employee to discuss leave implications.
 If the employee is not experiencing COVID19 symptoms, the normal procedure for requesting a sick day should be followed.

 How do I record my leave?

 If you are out for COVID or non-COVID19 related reasons, you will need to let your supervisor know.
 You will record your leave normally, if non-COVID19 related.
 If the reason for the leave may be COVID19 related, you should notify your supervisor who will notify HR.
 HR will discuss with you the type of leave that is required/allowed for the absence.

 Can my supervisor or HR ask me about my symptoms if they are related to COVID19?

 Yes.
 The Equal Employment Opportunity Commission has weighed in on COVID19-related conversations in the workplace.
 As COVID19 is a medical condition that affects others and has been deemed a public health concern, employers may ask employees if they are experiencing COVID19-related symptoms, even prior to the employee working at the facility/location.